When it comes to producing and distributing goods, warehousing is an essential component that cannot be ignored.

 ii.
 Working Out your Startup Costs

-To work out your startup costs, you’ll need to list everything you need, including equipment, warehouse leasing fee, employees, running costs, and the like.
+To work out your startup costs, you must list everything you need, including equipment, warehouse leasing fee, employees, running costs, etc.

 Every cost detail needs to be included.
 If you have little to no idea what’s needed, consider consulting with a professional.